WebAssembly/spec/spectec/test-prose/TEST.md

 - the function (FUNC x local* expr) is valid with the type C.TYPES[x] if:
   - C.TYPES[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TYPES[x] is the composite type (FUNC t_1* -> t_2*).
-  - For all lct in lct*, and corresponding local in local*:
+  - For all local in local*:
     - the local local is valid with the local type lct.
+  - lct* is the concatenation of all such lct.
   - Under the context C with .LOCALS appended by (SET t_1)* :: lct* with .LABELS appended by [t_2*] with .RETURN appended by ?(t_2*), the expression expr is valid with the result type t_2*.

 Datamode_ok